catherine-v/taxfix-challenge/README.md

 it might be beneficial not to remove data from S3, but keep uploaded files in a separate bucket.

 ## Visualization

 Data visualization highly depends on requirements and tools&processes which are already in use by the company.
 Tools like [Tableau](https://www.tableau.com/) are often become a choice of bigger companies, other tools like [D3](https://d3js.org/) allow in-house development of interactive graphics.

 Since no specific information was given in the challenge for this part, I've decided to provide a simple visualization via matplotlib.
+Each time `visualize.py` script runs it saves resulting graphs as files in the same directory for further reference.

+## Potential improvements / next steps

+* add unit tests
+* organise better files handling for raw events (as described above)
+* choose a better option for visualization or at least move graph images to a DFS